ascent24/distributedqueue/README.md

 ## About Ascent24 Technologies

 - [Ascent24 Technologies](https://www.ascent24.io/reach-us/), An Innovative Software development company & service provider for Startups & well-established organisations.
-We are specialised in developing high performance Software Applications,  Specifically expert in Travel, Airline, Hotel Industry.
+We are specialised in developing high performance Software Applications and Mobile Applications for Android and iOS,  Specifically expert in Travel, Airline, Hotel Industry.

 ## Licence